kevonc/kevonc.github.io/_posts/2020-11-18-dissecting-dave-gerhardts-copywriting.md

 > ### He speaks the annoying truth

 Here comes the best way to resonate with your audience - get on the same side!
 Dave points out annoying things he faces in his life/work and it feels like a friend telling you over lunch, so you jump into the conversation.
+3,106 reactions and 723 comments!

 <img src="{{site.baseurl}}/assets/images/posts/gerhardt-12-min.png" alt="" class="full-image">